CaviraOSS/SecuPrompt/README.md

 ---

-## Why secuprompt Exists
+## Why SecuPrompt Exists

 LLMs are new attack surfaces.
-Prompt injections, DAN role-play, poisoned RAG context, and Unicode tricks bypass naive filters and opaque vendor guardrails. secuprompt is a deterministic firewall that scores, explains, and reconstructs safe prompts so you can trust what reaches your model.
+Prompt injections, DAN role-play, poisoned RAG context, and Unicode tricks bypass naive filters and opaque vendor guardrails.
+SecuPrompt is a deterministic firewall that scores, explains, and reconstructs safe prompts so you can trust what reaches your model.

 ---